Arachnid/vaniteth/README.md

 By default, generates vanity account addresses, using a set of built in scoring functions.
 You can choose the scoring functions to use with `--scorers`; valid options include:

- - `least`: Scores smaller addresses more highly
  - `ascending`: Scores addresses on the length of ascending sequences (11122579...)
  - `strictAscending`: Scores addresses on the length of ascending sequences, with no gaps permitted (1122344...)
+ - `target`: Scores addresses on closeness to the `--target` address, which defaults to 0.

 Since generation is random, using multiple scoring functions helps find more interesting addresses, but since scoring functions take time to execute, it's best to leave out ones you're definitely not interested in.